-The work of our First Responders during the coronavirus pandemic has been critically important — they are some of the many selfless individuals who have helped to keep our society functional, and keep us healthy.
+The work of our first responders during the coronavirus pandemic has been critically important — they are some of the many selfless individuals who have helped to keep our society functional, and keep us healthy.
 But there are also hidden heroes who are stepping up to serve their communities in this time of need.
 These are the employees who staff our banks, grocery stores, and all other essential businesses.
-These individuals — the ones who are delivering our meals and mail, performing transactions at the bank, driving trains and buses to keep public transport alive, or providing customer support when our wifi goes down — are often stressed and scared too, particularly when they have to leave their homes and go to work each day, and they may not always be getting support or acknowledgement for their critical work.
+These individuals — the ones who are delivering our meals and mail, performing transactions at the bank, driving trains and buses to keep public transport alive, or providing customer support — are often stressed and scared too, particularly when they have to leave their homes and go to work each day, and they may not always be getting support or acknowledgement for their critical work.

 “In this very unusual situation, it is important to remember that the employees who continue working are not only risking their own health, but the health of their families because the virus is so contagious,” Mark Kramer, M.B.A., J.D., a senior lecturer at Harvard Business School and researcher of social impact, tells Thrive.
-That’s true of First Responders, and it’s also true of all essential business employees.
+That’s true of first responders, and it’s also true of all frontline and essential business employees.

 The first step in coping as an essential worker is accepting how you feel.
 “Know that it is normal to be stressed or have anxiety,” Barsade says.
 Once you’ve accepted that it’s OK to be overwhelmed and fearful during this time, you can then turn to unpacking your emotions.
 Are you engaging in behaviors that are only increasing your anxious thoughts, like endlessly scrolling through social media?
 Or perhaps you’re speaking to many other anxious people, fueling what Barsade calls “emotional contagion.”
 “When you have a lot of anxiety coming from many different sources, including family, friends, social media, news, and more, you can have a cycle of anxious contagion that makes you more stressed than you actually need to be,” Barsade explains.